 I have many, many happy childhood memories in this place – and also a pretty scary one when my Dad & I ended up trapped in a cave because the tide came in!
 We ended up having to find a grassy, non-vertical cliff to climb to safety.
 I was about eight years old.

 Like Marwick, this place is fantastic for bird-watching, although it’s only really home to gulls.
 Down on the beach, you’ll find lots of smaller birds and quite often a seal will pop its head up to see what you’re up to.
-I’ve even seen dolphins there this year!
+I’ve even seen dolphins there!